OptikRUS/OptikRUS/README.md

 ---
 **Project**: Mobile Application for Regulatory Authorities
-- Preparing infrastructure for automatic deployment
+- Set up infrastructure for automated deployment by implementing CI/CD with GitLab CI and Docker, reducing deployment time
-- Task decomposition and estimation (leadership)
+- Led task decomposition and estimation as a team lead, defining clear requirements and ensuring balanced workload distribution
-- Designing the application architecture
+- Designed the mobile application architecture with scalability and fault tolerance in mind
-- Developing the API for the mobile app
+- Developed a high-performance and secure API for the mobile application
-- Developing the admin panel for the application
+- Built an administrative panel using Django, streamlining user and data management and reducing routine operations for administrators
-- Implementing calendar slot management for administrators
+- Implemented calendar slot management in the admin panel, automating scheduling and preventing conflicts
-- Integrating the third-party Zoom service
+- Integrated Zoom services, enabling automatic video conference creation and calendar synchronization
-- Implementing user access control for the application
+- Configured a role-based access control system to ensure secure data access and prevent unauthorized modifications
-- Technical presentation of the project for the product owner
+- Successfully defended the project before stakeholders by presenting a well-reasoned architectural justification and demonstrating system reliability

 **Tech Stack**: Python3 (FastAPI, Django-админка, TortoiseORM), PostgreSQL, Docker, GitHub, Telegram